chevereto/v4-docs/guides/docker/README.md

 ## Installing Docker

-To install Docker follow the instructions [Docker Engine installation](https://docs.docker.com/engine/install/) for your server.
-For this guide we are using Ubuntu, we follow the specific instructions for it.
+To install Docker follow the instructions for [Docker Engine installation](https://docs.docker.com/engine/install/).
+For this guide we are using Ubuntu, we check to follow the specific instructions for it.

 ![Installation overview](../../src/manuals/docker/install-overview.png)

-Read and follow the instructions to get Docker engine installed in your server.
+From there read and follow the instructions to get Docker engine installed in your server.

 ## Cloning chevereto/docker